List of governors of the Danish West Indies: Governors of St. Thomas

 St. Thomas was claimed by Denmark–Norway in 1665.

 Governors of St. Thomas and St. John

 St. John (St. Jan) was claimed by Danish West India Company in 1683, which was disputed by the British until 1718.

 Governors of St. Croix

 St. Croix was bought from French West India Company in 1733.

 In 1754, the Danish West Indies were sold by Danish West India Company to King Frederick V, becoming royal Danish-Norwegian colonies.
 Hereafter, St. Croix was governed by the Governors-General of the Danish West Indies.

-Governor-generals of the Danish West Indies
+Governors-general of the Danish West Indies

-The Danish West Indies were sold by Denmark to the United States on December 12, 1916.
-The administration was officially turned over on March 31, 1917, and the first US governor was Navy Captain Edwin Taylor Pollock.
+The Danish West Indies were sold by Denmark to the United States on 12 December 1916.
+The administration was officially turned over on 31 March 1917, and the first US governor was Navy Captain Edwin Taylor Pollock.
 For governors of the territory after the establishment of the US administration, see List of governors of the United States Virgin Islands.